Judiciary Committee releases executive summary of supplemental FBI report on Kavanaugh

 "The Supplemental Background Investigation confirms what the Senate Judiciary Committee concluded after its investigation: there is no corroboration of the allegations made by Dr. Ford or Ms. Ramirez," the Judiciary Committee Republicans wrote.

+Ramirez had previously acknowledged to The New Yorker that she was not sure Kavanaugh was the one who exposed himself to her, before changing her mind after speaking to an attorney.
+Kavanaugh testified last Thursday that he had heard Ramirez was asking former classmates at Yale about the alleged episode during the summer, apparently trying to "refresh" their memories in a way he said was inappropriate.

+One of Ramirez's lawyers complained on Twitter this week that the FBI did not appear to be conducting a "serious" investigation because, he claimed, the agency failed to reach out to some of the dozens of witnesses he had suggested.

-For several hours, senators from both parties filed in and out of the Capitol Building's Sensitive Compartmented Information Facility (SCIF), where they pored over the FBI's report in a private, secured setting.
+For several hours, senators from both parties filed in and out of the Capitol Building's Sensitive Compartmented Information Facility (SCIF), where they pored over the FBI's full report in a private, secured setting.
 Senators were not allowed to take the report out of the SCIF.

 Maine Republican Sen. Susan Collins, considered a key potential swing vote on Kavanaugh, said Thursday that the bureau’s supplemental background probe “appears to be a very thorough investigation.”
 On Thursday afternoon, however, she remained in the SCIF for more than an hour and a half, causing some consternation among Republicans.